sandygiuliani/drug_repo/README.md

 ##Instructions
 * clone the repository
-* modify the config.py file according to your needs
+* modify the config.py file according to your needs ()
-* install dependencies: BioPython, ArchSchema, SMSD, MODELLER
+* install dependencies: BioPython, ArchSchema, SMSD, MODELLER (only for step 10)

 ##License